-Reflecting friendly bilateral ties and ASEAN solidarity, the Indonesian Government, Chair of ASEAN, on 24 October 2011 presented its assistance to the ASEAN countries affected by natural disasters.
+Reflecting friendly bilateral ties and ASEAN solidarity, the Indonesian Government, Chair of ASEAN, on 24 October 2011 presented its assistance to the ASEAN countries effected by natural disasters.

 Jakarta, 24 October 2011